· To make sure that we are better

 resolution of several technical and

-regulatory issues to allow the microgrid to be ‘Islandable’, $3 million in funding is being sought from the Australian Renewable Energy Agency
+regulatory issues to allow the microgrid to be ‘Islandable’.
+Some $3 million in funding is being provided by Australian Renewable ENergy Agency

 (ARENA) under its Regional Microgrid Grant Scheme to cover the costs for